San228155/Santiago-Ornelas-Ramirez/harris_county_housing_market_stability_pipeline/README.md

       log_notebook
     init_schema

-This project expects the user to create a Catalog with name: harris_county_catalog.
+This project expects the user to create a Catalog with name: harris_county_catalog

-The catalog will have the followning architecture that will be created automatically
+The catalog will have the followning architecture that will be created automatically (except for the catalog)

 /harris_county_catalog
   /raw_data